 3. Click the device icon on the left to confirm that the system configuration and statistics are being collected.

 4. Click Settings and Configuration > Metered Licensing Management to display a table of active licenses, which should contain the IP address of the LoadMaster you just licensed.

 If you try to license your LoadMaster and there are issues, a number of checks are performed automatically and the results and associated error message are displayed.

 - Ping Activation Server

 You can also manually check the Kemp 360 Central debug log.
+This might provide some information if there are any failures when updating the license.
 If there are no entries relating to Activation Server, it means the connection to the Activation Server has failed.